mensur-durakovic/devfolio/content/blog/slack-bon-ton/index.md

 ![Slack down](./slack-down.jpg)

-Here are some tips for good Slack bon ton:
+Here are some tips for good Slack etiquette:
 ## 1. Analyse and review message before sending

 I have one colleague, she is a QA, very skilled and dear one.
 She likes to send me messages in this style: